 Unprotected Iron and Steel will begin to rust as soon as they are exposed to air.
 Other metals rust with contact with water or humidity.
 So, be sure to apply some sort of protector right away.

-Here are a few good ways to protect metal after rust removal.
+Here are a few good ways to protect metal after removing rust.

 - You can use a metal primer to seal the metal and protect it from rusting.
 Something like Rust-Oleums Rusty Metal Primer or Krylons Rusty Metal Primer.